Nutrition for Human Performance

 Coursework

-Students must complete 14 credit hours for the certificate, and earn a "C" or better in all required courses.
-Courses can be adapted to accommodate students enrolled in The Honors Program as requested.
+Students must complete 14 credit hours for the certificate and earn a "C" or better in all required courses.
+Students must also maintain a cumulative GPA of 3.0 or above.
+Courses can be adapted to accommodate students enrolled in the Honors Program as requested.

 Required Courses